-We recognize the need to enhance our disaster recovery, business continuity and document retention plans that would allow us to be operational despite unforeseen events impacting our GTA facilities, and intend to do so in the future.
-Without disaster recovery, business continuity and document retention plans, if we encounter difficulties or disasters at our GTA facilities, our critical systems, operations and information may not be restored in a timely manner, or at all, and may adversely impact our business operations.
+We recognize the need to continually enhance our disaster recovery, business continuity and document retention plans that would allow us to be operational despite unforeseen events impacting our GTA facilities.
+Without fulsome disaster recovery, business continuity and document retention plans, if we encounter difficulties or disasters at our GTA facilities, our critical systems, operations and information may not be restored in a timely manner, or at all, and may adversely impact our business operations.